 Item Required Color Color must be substantially matching.
 Significant fading or shade differences are not permitted.
-Style > Same basic style such as polo or button down Names, graphics, embroidery & other markings Must have at least as many shirts as the total number of players listed on the score sheet of any match No one shirt may be worn by more than one person during a match Large areas of embroidery, such as business logos or other graphics covering a substantial area is not permitted Name on shirt does not need to match the player's name Names are not required on shirts.
+Style> Same basic style such as polo or button down Amount Must have at least as many shirts as the total number of players listed on the score sheet of any match No one shirt may be worn by more than one person during a match Absolutely no trading or borrowing of shirts is allowed at any time during a match.
+Names, graphics, & other markings Name on shirt does not need to match the player's name Names are not required on shirts.
 Some may have names while others do not.
-The final The final authority on all dress code issues is the Head Referee or above - no exceptions.
+Large areas of embroidery or graphics cannot be offensive or suggestive in nature The final authority on all dress code issues is the Head Referee or above - no exceptions.